 Save those less-than-perfect photos with the use of Levels.

-- Click on the white eyedropper (far right) to select it, and then click on the photo at the brightest, whitest spot you see.
+- Click on the white eyedropper to select it, and then click on the photo at the brightest, whitest spot you see.

 I clicked on the really light, white part of the fur on Stella’s hair, and on the black of her eye.